Simple Native Interface Specification (SNI)

 Java And Native Separation

-The following illustration shows both Java and C code accesses to shared objects in the immortal space, while also accessing their respective memory.
+The following illustration shows both Java code and C code accesses to shared objects in the immortal space, while also accessing their respective memory.
 In C code, non-immortal arrays can only be accessed within the local scope of a native function.

-Java and C shared objects
+Java code and C shared objects

-Java World to C World
+Managed World to C World

-C Function Call From Java world
+C Function Call From Managed World

 Example: